 Why?

-He stood about 6’2”.
+Big Jim was a grizzly bear of a man.
 Huge beard.
 Hair slicked back.
 Never wore sleeves.
 Never flinched.
+Always had a pipe in his mouth with cherry-flavored smoke puffing out.
 Never stepped foot in a gym but was the strongest guy I’ve ever seen.

-So the afternoon before my first day of my summer job, I went to a local Ace hardware store and bought all new tools:
+At 18 years old, I was terrified of him (and of letting him down after he hired me).
+So the day before my first day I went to a hardware store and bought all new tools.

 “What do you mean?”